8 Reasons to Study in Poland

-7. Polish Hospitality
+7. Polish hospitality

 Extraordinary hospitality is deeply rooted in Polish culture.
 You can expect every casual invitation for a dinner or a supper to end up as a three-course feast.
 Polish grandmas will always give you seconds even if you beg her not to.
 Poles won't hesitate to offer you their flat for a night or two if you have problems with arranging accommodation and they always care to make your stay in Poland comfortable and interesting.
-As history is an important part of Polish identity almost every Pole will tell you breath-taking stories about their hometown, instantly becoming a free and attractive tour guide.

-8. Polish Sense of Humour
+8. Polish sense of humour